A saturated 1-system of curves on the surface of genus 3: Preliminaries

 \subsection{The Bigon Criterion}

-Following \cite{wilton}, two curves $\alpha$ and $\beta$ on $\Sigma$ are said to bound a \textit{bigon} if there is an embedded disk in $\Sigma$ whose interior is disjoint from $\alpha\cup\beta$ and whose boundary is the union of two arcs from $\alpha$ and $\beta$ intersecting at two points.
-The well-known \textit{Bigon Criterion} (see \cite{farb}*{Proposition 1.7}) states that two curves $\alpha$ and $\beta$ are in minimal position iff they do not bound a bigon.
+Following \cite{Wil21}, two curves $\alpha$ and $\beta$ on $\Sigma$ are said to bound a \textit{bigon} if there is an embedded disk in $\Sigma$ whose interior is disjoint from $\alpha\cup\beta$ and whose boundary is the union of two arcs from $\alpha$ and $\beta$ intersecting at two points.
+The well-known \textit{Bigon Criterion} \cite{FM12}*{Proposition 1.7} states that two curves $\alpha$ and $\beta$ are in minimal position if and only if they do not bound a bigon.

-It is a fact from Riemannian geometry that every free homotopy class of essential curves in a compact Riemannian manifold admits a geodesic representative.
-For hyperbolic surfaces, this geodesic representative is unique, and geodesic representatives of simple curves are again simple (see \cite{farb}*{Propositions 1.3 \& 1.6}).
-By the Bigon Criterion, any two (distinct) simple geodesics are in minimal position.
+It is a fact from Riemannian geometry that every free homotopy class of curves on a compact Riemannian manifold admits a geodesic representative.
+For hyperbolic surfaces, this geodesic representative is unique, and geodesic representatives of simple curves are again simple \cite{FM12}*{Propositions 1.3, 1.6}.
+Thus, by the Bigon Criterion, any two distinct simple geodesics on a hyperbolic surface are in minimal position.

-We have a Bigon Criterion for arcs too, but now we also need to consider \textit{half-bigons}.
-They are embedded triangles in $\Sigma$ whose boundary is the union of two arcs from $\alpha$ and $\beta$ intersecting at a vertex whose opposite side is an arc from a boundary component.
-The Bigon Criterion then states that two arcs are in minimal position iff they do not bound bigons and half-bigons.
+There is a Bigon Criterion for arcs too \cite{FM12}*{Section 1.2.7}, but now we also need to consider \textit{half-bigons}: two arcs $\alpha$ and $\beta$ on $\Sigma$ starting at the same boundary component $\gamma$ are said to bound a \textit{half-bigon} if there is an embedded triangle in $\Sigma$ whose boundary is the union of two arcs from $\alpha$ and $\beta$ intersecting at a vertex, and whose opposite side is an arc of $\gamma$.
+The Bigon Criterion then states that two arcs are in minimal position if and only if they do not bound any bigons and half-bigons.

-\subsection{Systems of Curves and Arcs}
+\subsection{Systems of curves and arcs}